 On January 21, 1941, David was inducted into the U.S. Army at Louisville, Kentucky.
 He did his basic training at Fort Knox, Kentucky, where he was assigned to D Company, 192nd Tank Battalion.
 He was assigned to the company because the tank company had been a Kentucky National Guard Tank Company from Harrodsburg, and the Army wanted to fill-out its roster with men from its home state.

 It was at this time, men 29 years or older were given the opportunity to resign from federal service.
 Those who did were replaced with men from the 753rd Tank Battalion.
 This battalion had been sent to the fort, but it had not taken part in the maneuvers.
 The M3 "Stuart" tanks from the battalion were also given to the 192nd.
-It was at this time that he returned home and married.
+It was at this time he received a furlough home and married.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 After arriving in the Philippines, the process was begun to transfer D Company to the 194th Tank Battalion, which had left for the Philippines minus one company.
 B Company of the battalion was sent to Alaska while the remaining companies, of the battalion, were sent to the Philippines.
 The medical clerk for the192nd spent weeks organizing records to be handed over to the 194th.

 On December 1, the tank battalions were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 The 194th, with D Company, was assigned northern part of the airfield and the 192nd guarded the southern half.
 Two members of each tank and half-track crew remained with their vehicles at all times and received their meals from food trucks.